zvovov/blog/_posts/2016-08-13-a-wild-python-package-appeared-tvsongs.md

  {"id":35422,"event_group_id":3024,"name":"Gym","number":12,"original_air_date":1283817600,"locked":false,"episode_description":"Louis tries to get healthy.","question_count":0,"song_count":0,"airdate_day":"07","airdate_month":"09","airdate_month_short":"Sep","airdate_year":"2010","is_tombstone":false,"tombstone_conflict":false}
 ```

 Now, I'm no js expert, but it was clear [^3] that this data was being used by React to populate the appropriate fields while rendering the UI.
+It contains all the show and song related data.

 This js code is less likely to change than the HTML code of the page.
 So I loaded this in python using ``` json.loads() ``` and soaked in the momentary bliss.